andrewgull/HeteroR/README.md

 Settings of each software tool used can be found in `configs/config_*.yaml` files.

+Software versions are specified in yaml files located in `workflow/envs`.

 ## Raw data availability

 The raw sequencing reads used in this project are available from NCBI's SRA under BioProjects PRJNA1165464 and PRJNA1083935.

 ## Models and features table

-The pre-compiled features table is available here: `notebooks/modelling/data/features_strain.csv`
+The pre-compiled features table is available in `notebooks/modelling/data/features_strain.csv`

-The final models (trained LLR and GBT) are available here: `notebooks/modelling/models/llr_final.rds` & `notebooks/modelling/models/gbt_final.rds`
+The final models (trained LLR and GBT) are available in `notebooks/modelling/models`.

 ## Rule graphs